How to Major in Psychology

-1) Pick up an application from the Peer Advising office in Psy 206 or print one out below.
+1) Pick up an application from the Psychology Resource Office (PRO) in Psy 206 or print one out below.
 Be sure to fill the form out completely.

 2) When applying to the Psychology major (or minor) please attach your Academic Requirements report from MyCSULB to the application.
 When submitting Academic Requirements report, be sure to run a “what-if” report for the Psychology BA or Psychology Minor.
 Then be sure to click “Expand All” before printing.
 Please HIGHLIGHT your GPA(s) and PSY 100, 210, and 220.
 Please do not submit your transcript – only the academic requirements report.

-3) Submit your applications and transcripts (with PSY 100, 210, and 220 highlighted) to the Peer Advising Office in Psy 206 (Click here to see their hours).
-You may do this any time peer advising is open.
+3) Submit your applications and transcripts (with PSY 100, 210, and 220 highlighted) to the PRO in Psy 206 (Click here to see their hours).
+You may do this any time PRO is open.
 Summer and Winter hours are limited.
-You must submit your application to the peer advising office in PSY 206.
+You must submit your application to the PRO in PSY 206.
 No exceptions.

-4) The Peer Advisers will review the application to make sure it is complete and give you a dated receipt.
+4) The PRO Guides will review the application to make sure it is complete and give you a dated receipt.

 5) You will be notified of your acceptance into the major approximately one to two weeks after the receipt of your application.
 You will receive an email from Enrollment Services once your major status has been changed.
 These emails will go to the email account you have registered on MyCSULB, make sure you check that email account.